Frequently-asked questions (FAQs)

 This is not true.
 The remedies are entirely positive and cannot under any circumstances cause the negative state to appear.

-Do you need to add alcohol to a treatment bottle?
+Do you need to add alcohol to a mixing bottle?

 Alcohol helps stop the water from going off.
 Many people add some brandy or other strong spirit to a mixed bottle, especially if the bottle will not be kept cool - if, say, they intend to carry it about in their pocket all the time.
 A teaspoon of brandy - about 5mls - is enough.